Hykze1/-India-Store-Annual-Sales-Report-for-2022/README.md

 ## Find the jupyter file above to see indept insigt and Analysis OR Click on view code if you are using mobile Phone.
 Do not forget to check out my portfolio for other analysis https://hykze1.github.io/.
 Thanks

-# ps: Always convert your mobile phone to desktop for better view when using your mobiles
+# PS: Always convert your mobile phone browser to desktop for better view when using your mobiles